SidneyHollingsworth/kickstarter-analysis/README.md

 It's important to note that this analysis is quite limited and my conclusions lack confident reliability in application.
 This project was particularly challenging to me as per the many unknowns and lack of provided context.
 As a former Marketing Data Analyst, campaign launch date is of lesser importance than messaging, audience segmentation, and tactics.

-Limitation includes but are not limited to:
+Limitation include but are not limited to:
-- Assumption that the quality and tactics of all campaigns are held equal.
+- The Assumption that the quality and tactics of all campaigns are held equal.
 - Small sample size for campaigns with larger goals.
-For example, there were [x] campaigns with a goal between [x] and [y] and [z] campaigns greater than [v].
+For example, there were with campaigns with a goal between $1,000 and $4,999 than total campaigns with goals greater than $4,999.
-- Assumption made about different currencies; unclear as to what kind of impact FX has on the data supplied.
+- The Assumption made about different currencies; unclear as to what kind of impact FX has on the data supplied.
-- Campaign Outcome (Successful, Failed, etc.) analyzed in binary terms rather than % Missed relative to Goal. [add an example of campaign missing by few dollars and succeeding by few dollars.]
+- Campaign Outcome (Successful, Failed, etc.) analyzed in binary terms rather than % Missed relative to Goal.
+For example, the 'Blood Wedding at Fredriksdal' campaign was short $824 of goal but thats just 1% difference.

 ## Recommended Further Analysis